 Put in as much effort as possible; remember, your cover letter is supposed to speak for you in your absence.
 Write what you would have said if you were asked verbally.
 Above all, you want a cover letter to tell your story and will indicate how the principal position you are applying for is the next logical step in your career progression.

 9) Read the Cover Letter Out Loud

-Proofreading is crucial and can turn out to haunt you if you don’t spend a few minutes to check your spelling and grammar.
+Proofreading is crucial and can turn out to haunt you if you don’t spend a few minutes checking your spelling and grammar.
 Try to go over every single word, phrase, and sentence over and over to make sure they are perfect.
 If you can, be sure to read your letter out loud to a person you trust.
-They’ll be able to help you determine if the message flows in an understandable and a concise way.
+They’ll be able to help you determine if the message flows logically, smoothly, and concisely.
 They might even be able to make some suggestions on ways to improve it.

 10) Get a Proofreader

 Enlist the help of another pair of eyes is ideal for spotting those grammar and spelling mistakes you might have overlooked.
 They’ll be able to tell you if there are sentences that are hard to read, and if they know you well, they can make sure that you are selling yourself to the fullest possible extent.

 By following these tips and tricks, you’ll be well on your way to crafting your school principal cover letter that communicates what makes you the best candidate for the educational leadership job.